thecoolestray/Practica_1_SO/README.md

 11. Notes

-This project was developed as part of an Operating Systems practical assignment focusing on automation, process control, and data visualization.
+the project was developed as part of an Operating Systems practice assignment focusing on automation, process control, and data visualization